geeraysury/Cocktail-Tool-Project/README.md

-This project is a web-based cocktail dictionary website built with Node.js, Express, and Axios.
-Users can search for cocktails by name, alcohol type, first letter, or even randomize their selection.
-The website fetches data from TheCocktailDB API and allows users to view detailed information about cocktails, including ingredients, preparation instructions, and more.
+This is a web-based cocktail dictionary built with Node.js, Express, and Axios, using data from TheCocktailDB API.
+Users can search for cocktails, get random drink ideas, view ingredients and instructions, and save their favorites.
+User login and data storage are handled using PostgreSQL.

-Objective:
+Project Goal
-The goal of this project is to create a user-friendly interface where users can:
+Create a fun, user-friendly cocktail search tool where users can:
-* Search cocktails by name and get recipes.
+- Search cocktails by name, alcohol type, or first letter
-* Search alcohol types and view descriptions.
+- Get a random cocktail
-* Get a random cocktail recipe.
+- Filter and sort drinks by alcohol level, glass type, or category
-* Filter and sort cocktails.
+- Sign up / log in securely using PostgreSQL, and save their favorites cocktail

-* Sign up and log in securely using SQL for user authentication.
+Main Features

-Features:
+- Cocktail Search – Search by name or letter and view full recipes
-* Search Cocktails: Users can search for cocktails by name or first letter and receive detailed recipes.
+- Alcohol Lookup – Search alcohols and view descriptions
-* Random Selection: Users can randomize their cocktail search for surprise results.
+- Random Drink Generator – Get a surprise cocktail suggestion
-* Filtering and Sorting: Users can filter results by alcohol content, category, or glass type and sort them alphabetically or by ingredients/instructions.
+- Filtering & Sorting – Filter by alcohol level or glass type; sort alphabetically or by recipe length
-* User Authentication: Users can sign up and log in securely using their credentials, which are stored in a PostgreSQL database.
+- User Auth – Sign up, log in, and store data securely in PostgreSQL

-* Direct to Homepage: After logging in, users are redirected to the homepage where they can begin their searches.
+Simplified Algorithm

-Algorithm Overview:
+1. Users enter a search → the app sends a request to TheCocktailDB API
-1. Users can submit a search query via the web interface, which sends a request to the respective API endpoint.
-If searching by cocktail name, the app fetches detailed information (ingredients, instructions, and image) and displays it.
+2. The response includes drink details (ingredients, instructions, image)
-2. When searching by first letter, users can apply filters like alcohol content or glass type.
-Users can also sort the results by the number of ingredients or instructions, or alphabetically by name.
+3. Users can sort and filter results or randomize their search
-3. SQL-based user authentication allows users to securely sign up and log in, with their credentials stored in a PostgreSQL database.
+4. Signups and logins are handled via SQL (PostgreSQL)
-4. Once logged in, users are directed to the homepage, where they can explore the cocktail dictionary and utilize all available features.
+5. Logged-in users can explore all features and save favorite drinks
-5. The app dynamically renders results on the page, using EJS to handle the presentation logic.
+6. Everything is rendered with EJS for a clean UI

 How to Run the Project:
 1. Open your terminal and navigate to the directory where you want to store the project.
 Then run: git clone https://github.com/geeraysury/Cocktail-Tool-Project.git